BetaHuhn/deploy-to-vercel-action/README.md

 ### @mountainash fork changes

-- [x] Added `--archive=tgz` arg to Vercel deploy when using `PREBUILT` option to allow built deployments over 1500 files
+- [x] FEATURE ✨ Added `--archive=tgz` arg to Vercel deploy when using `PREBUILT` option to allow built deployments over 1500 files
 - [x] Added [defaults](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions?learn=create_actions&learnProduct=actions#inputsinput_iddefault)
 - [x] Added GitHub Actions workflow to test the action
 - [x] See [CHANGELOG](./CHANGELOG.md) for many 📦 dependencies updates (inc. Node 20)
 - [x] `GITHUB_REPOSITORY` is no longer a required input (it can be deduced using the `GITHUB_TOKEN`)
 - [x] Allow Vercel domain aliases to be set on PRs
-- [x] Emojis in error logs to better see source of error/log
 - [x] Using `@actions/exec` instead of spawn = require('child_process') for better OS portability
 - [x] Fix: EditorConfig conflicted with Eslint rules
 - [x] Using npx to run Vercel CLI to avoid version missmatches (as seen in #374, #367, #226)
-- [x] Add a Workflow Summary to each run
+- [x] FEATURE ✨ Add a Workflow Summary to each run
 - [x] Exporting `VERCEL_PREVIEW_URL` and `VERCEL_DEPLOYMENT_UNIQUE_URL` for use in other job steps
 - [x] Using @actions/core to correctly get boolean and multilined inputs
 - [x] Removed default "deploy" label from PRs
 - [x] More emojis in logs 📝
 - [x] Better accessability formatting for comment table
-- [ ] Build within action (not just PREBUILT)
+- [ ] FEATURE ✨ Build within action (not just PREBUILT)
-- [ ] Transfer secrets/envars from GHAction to Vercel Settings
+- [ ] FEATURE ✨ Transfer secrets/envars from GHAction to Vercel Settings

 ---